Cloud-Kumpel/CloudKumpel/_posts/2023-02-19-power-automate-sharepoint-trigger-non-default-flows.md

   Using the action "executeFlow" and the parameter of the Flow ID, we are able to trigger a flow.

-## Open Power Automate, click on "the three dots" - "Export" - "Get flow identifier" and copy the the flow identifier.
+### Get flow Identifier

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-05.png" | relative_url}})

   To be able to trigger the flow, we need to unique identifier of the flow we want to trigger within our non-default environment.

-## Now replace the <Flow ID> with the flow identifier:
+To get this, open Power Automate, click on the three dots - Export - Get flow identifier and copy the value into your clipboard.

+### Add identifier to code

+  Next, you need to replace the copied value where the <Flow ID> value currently is as a placeholder:

        {
            "$schema": "https://developer.microsoft.com/json-schemas/sp/v2/column-formatting.schema.json",